 - Prescription purchases requiring a refund where the purchase was in a department store concession, can only be returned in concessions of the same department store where we operate an Opticians.

-- We will offer you a full refund or exchange on Sunglasses, (not including accidental damage/scratch lenses or decorative stones) within 30 days of purchase with the original receipt and only if the David Clulow tag is still attached to the bridge of the sunglasses.
+- We will offer you a full refund or exchange on Sunglasses, (not including accidental damage/scratch lenses or decorative stones) within 30 days of purchase with the original receipt.
 The product and packaging must be in a saleable condition.

 - Purchases made at outlets store can only be returned to outlet stores.